-Another company that utilizes a similar packaging strategy is subscription menswear service Trunk Club.
+Another company that utilizes a similar packaging strategy is Trunk Club.
+They use recurring billing software to power a subscription menswear service.

 Every time Trunk Club sends its subscribers an item of clothing, it includes notes handwritten by the company’s personal stylists.
 The notes explain why the stylist has selected each particular product for their customer; this is another example of personalization done right!

 Pro Tip: You can use a service like Handwrytten to send handwritten notes to all your customers without having to write them yourself!
 (Or to your best customers, as a way to increase customer lifetime value.)